tp7/SangNom2/README.md

     return mt_merge(input,aa_clip,mask,u=2,v=2)
 }
 ```
+### Multithreading ###
+This plugin uses min(number of logical processors, 4) threads to do its job.
+You can control number of threads using the *threads* parameter.
+In my tests performance doesn't get any better when using more than 4 threads.

+Internally it uses a simple thread pool but I do consider switching to avstp if it gets a bit nicer api.

 ### License ###
 This project is licensed under the [MIT license](http://opensource.org/licenses/MIT).
 Binaries are [GPL v2](http://www.gnu.org/licenses/gpl-2.0.html) because if I understand licensing stuff right (please tell me if I don't) they must be.